Anne of France: In fiction

 A highly fictitious account of her life and her supposed romance with Louis XII was written in 1947 by Muriel Roy Bolton called The Golden Porcupine.
 As it is a historical romance, the novel cannot be regarded as a biography.
 Anne also appears as a minor character in Michael Ennis' novel The Duchess of Milan.
 She plays a prominent role in a film, Louis XI, le pouvoir fracassé, about the last days of Louis XI.

 She makes a fleeting appearance in Victor Hugo's Notre Dame de Paris: we are told that in December 1481, the Archdeacon of Josas, Claude Frollo, unsuccessfully attempts to block her visit to the cathedral cloister because she is a woman, then refuses to attend on her visit.
-The implication is that, since he is lusting after Esméralda, he fears losing control in the presence of another young woman is attracted to.
+The implication is that, since he is lusting after Esméralda, he fears losing control in the presence of another young woman to whom he is attracted.

 In 2020, Rhiannon Drake portrayed Anne on the cast recording of A Mother's War, a musical based on the Wars of the Roses.